Assistance programs Boulder County

 Many other services may be offered by the non-profit EFAA.
 Applicants range from the underemployed to seniors and single parents, among others from the community.
 Find how else they can help, and locate programs from Emergency Family Assistance Association.

 Another option is OUR Center. (dial 303-772-5529).
 They administer what is known as a Basic Needs program.
 This resource involves professional caseworkers and highly trained volunteers meeting with an applicant.
 If they are found to be qualified, they can receive emergency food, heating bill grants, transportation even including free gasoline cards in Boulder and more.

 Last, but not least, Sister Carmen Community Center offers financial aid, however they only cover a portion of Boulder County.
 Such assistance provided by this charity may include, but is not limited to, emergency food and groceries, new or gently used clothing, school supplies, and other basic necessities for bills and household expenses.

-The Carriage House Community Table, of Boulder Colorado ((303) 442-8300) may be able to offer limited funds, and the money is made available to provide grants and financial assistance for paying Rent, Prescription Medications, and Eyeglasses.
-In addition, a Director's Discretionary Fund is available to be primarily used to pay for hotel vouchers when people are sick or for expensive medication.
+The Carriage House Community Table, of Boulder Colorado (Phone (303) 442-8300) may be able to offer limited funds.
+The money is made available to provide grants and financial assistance for paying Rent, Prescription Medications, and Eyeglasses.
+In addition, a Director's Discretionary Fund is available to be primarily used to pay for hotel vouchers or a room when people are sick or for expensive medication.
+Or free bus passes for transient people.

 Salvation Army social services and the thrift store in Boulder County supports both the low income and people looking to save money.
 The charity provides everything from discounted furniture to free Christmas toys and clothing to residents.
 Also, the location can be a source of information on financial aid, referrals to food banks, and other help.